 On May 1, 2020, the Board of Directors approved a grant of stock options to purchase 4,167,298 shares of common stock to employees, directors and consultants of the Company.
+On May 21, 2020, the Board of Directors approved a grant of stock options to purchase 90,000 shares of common stock to a recently appointed director of the Company.
 The stock options have an exercise price of \$1.28 per share, a 10-year contractual term and a four-year vesting period.